microbit-foundation/dev-docs/hardware/index.md

 ### nRF52 Application Processor

 The nRF52 application processor is where user programs run.
-A single, complete application including user code, runtime code and bluetooth stack is loaded and run directly from on chip flash memory.
+A single, complete application including user code, runtime code and Bluetooth stack is loaded and run directly from on chip flash memory.
 All user accessible GPIO pins are provided by this processor.
-There is an onboard 2.4GHz radio engine used to provide Bluetooth capabilities via an off-chip aerial.
+There is an onboard 2.4GHz radio peripheral used to provide Bluetooth and custom radio capabilities via an off-chip aerial.

 | item          | details